Ricardo Azevedo: Biography

 Azevedo has coached several Olympians since their youth including his son Tony Azevedo who was a four-time All American and NCAA Player of the Year at Stanford University and serves as Captain of the Men's Water Polo Team for the 2008 Summer Olympics and 2012 Summer Olympics, and his daughter Cassie who was a two-time All-American water polo player at Long Beach State.
 For the 2012 Summer Olympics, Azevedo is the head coach of the Chinese Men's Water Polo National team.
 He was later moved to coach the Chinese Women's National Water Polo Team, leading them for the 2016 Rio Olympics.
 However, after a lackluster showing at the Olympics where China finished in second-last place, he was sacked.

 Personal life

-Ricardo Azevedo is the father of Tony Azevedo, athlete and captain of the US national team, and Cassie, also a water polo player.
+Ricardo Azevedo is the father of Tony Azevedo, athlete and captain of the US national team and 5x Olympian from 2000 to 2016, and Cassie, also a water polo player based in Italy.